This is article #45 out of 50 in The Startup Marketing Playbook.

 2. Select a domain and web hosting

 If you are selling a SaaS product, you likely already have a web domain and server.
 The engineering team should be able to set up a directory on that server that will host the marketing website.
 If not, consider a service like HostGator for the ability to host the website online.
 You can purchase domain names through HostGator as well.

 In today’s market, you rely on your website to portray your business’ credibility.
 The design needs to be top-notch, easy to understand and visually appealing.
 If a designer is not already on the team, consider contracting one to spend time creating the look and feel, graphics and full page layouts.
 This is not an area to be frugal on… a quality looking website is critical to making the rest of your inbound strategy work well.
 I recommend budgeting $5-10K to contract an independent contractor designer/developer to help get it launched.

 The good news about making a website is that there are already thousands upon thousands of them, and many are very well designed.
 Spend time looking through other websites in the industry, both competitors and partners.
 Make a list of the best aspects of each one, and use that list to create a style unique to your business.

 5. A/B test and re-test

 Getting design and content right is tricky.
 Plan to make multiple versions of key pages (e.g. home page) and use an A/B testing tool to serve different pages randomly and test metrics.
 Look at click-throughs, time-spent, abandonment and the path the user takes from the home page to the rest of the site.

 6. Save perfecting the content for last

 If you try to write great content from the beginning, you’ll be stuck at the beginning forever.
-Instead, write a first draft and supplement it with placeholder text to help get the right look and feel up as a draft.
+Instead, write a first draft and supplement it with placeholder text to help get the right look up as a draft.
 The design often serves as inspiration to help craft content, and then corresponding graphics to help tell that content’s story.